 **This page may contain affiliate links to products I have used or recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you .
 For more information click here.**

 Water brushes are also a great gift for artists.
 They are easy to carry and have the water in the brush.
-They make great stocking stuffers.
+Water brushes are great for plein air painting or traveling.
+They also make great stocking stuffers.